 Addiction is defined as a condition where a person starts depending on a substance and experiences cravings in the absence of substance.
 The brain has a limbic system which controls our behaviour and emotions as well as motivation and long-term memory.
 Sugar and refined carbs can quickly become addictive, and according to research conducted on humans, some say that sugar is more rewarding when compared to cocaine.

 Carbohydrate addiction is also referred to as craving, compelling hunger or a desire to eat foods which are rich in carbohydrates, a recurring, escalating drive or need for junk food, snack food, starches or sweets.
+If you want to reduce your carb intake, it’s a good idea to jump on the keto bandwagon.
+With tons of delicious recipes and food alternatives the keto diet may just be something for you!

-So why is it so hard to resist carbs?
+Why is it so hard to resist carbs?
 Here are the top reasons:

 When you consume excessive amounts of carbs for a long time, your body may find it difficult to balance the levels of your blood sugar.
 The cells do not respond to the insulin produced by the body to deal with glucose.
 This is referred to as Insulin Resistance.
 Due to this, the body starts producing more insulin to balance out the sugar levels in your blood.
 It leads to intense cravings and frequent hunger to consume more carbs and feed the excessive amounts of insulin.